Noahnc/terraform-azurerm-rbac/README.md

 # Azure RBAC-Policy

-Module to assign RBAC roles to principal_ids or a AzureAD security group.
+Module for assigning azure rbac role definitions.
+The module allows you to assign multiple role_definitions over multiple scopes to multiple principle_ids or a single security group.
+The module is therefore highly flexible and can be used to create lots of rbac rules at once.

 ## Requirements